MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Start-Process.md

 The example uses `New-Object` to create a **System.Diagnostics.ProcessStartInfo** object for **PowerShell.exe**, the file that runs in the PowerShell process.
-The **Verbs** property of the **ProcessStartInfo** object shows that you can use the **Open** and **RunAs** verbs with **PowerShell.exe**, or with any process that runs a .exe file.
+The **Verbs** property of the **ProcessStartInfo** object shows that you can use the **Open** and **RunAs** verbs with `PowerShell.exe`, or with any process that runs a `.exe` file.

 ### Example 7: Specifying arguments to the process

-Both commands start the Windows command interpreter, issuing a dir command on the 'Program Files' folder.
+Both commands start the Windows command interpreter, issuing a `dir` command on the `Program Files` folder.
 Because this foldername contains a space, the value needs surrounded with escaped quotes.
-Note that the first command specifies a string as ArgumentList.
+Note that the first command specifies a string as **ArgumentList**.
 The second command a string array.

 ```powershell
 Start-Process -FilePath "$env:comspec" -ArgumentList "/c dir `"%systemdrive%\program files`""